 The hat shown below is recorded as having been made in England or France between 1750 and 1775.
 It is described by Museum of Fine Arts Boston as: “Hat, round brim, low crown of light golden brown straw.”
 Accession Number: 38.1328.
 The similarities of patterns and techniques of straw embroidery on the hat and the purses shown above and below is worth noting.

-The Straw Shop made the acquaintance of Musinsky Rare Books who shared their letter case, purchased on eBay and described by Musinsky Rare Books as: “Rectangular envelope-style pocketbook with flap, 90 x 162 mm.(3.5 inches x 6.37 inches), pasteboards covered in blue silk, embroidered in straw and colored silk, each cover and flap with a different design of stylized flowers and birds, ivory silk lining”.
+The Straw Shop made the acquaintance of Musinsky Rare Books who shared their letter case, purchased in France and described by Musinsky Rare Books as: “Rectangular envelope-style pocketbook with flap, 90 x 162 mm.(3.5 inches x 6.37 inches), pasteboards covered in blue silk, embroidered in straw and colored silk, each cover and flap with a different design of stylized flowers and birds, ivory silk lining”.
 Unfortunately no dating or provenance was attributed to this piece.
 The Straw Shop is grateful to Musinsky Rare Books for providing the following images:

 Although showing similarities to other examples there are some interesting differences in the techniques used in the Musinsky example.
 There is greater use of embroidery with silk and the areas of flattened straw are more prominent in the design.
 Does this indicate a different place of production?